Zeinot/demo-laravel-12-rilt/ai-history.md

    - Implemented search, filter, and pagination functionality
    - Ensured todos are filtered by the authenticated user
 4. Updated the web routes
-   - Changed the dashboard route to use TodoController's dashboard method
-   - Maintained the existing resource routes for todos

-### Result

-- Dashboard now displays todo items with search and filter capabilities
-- Added summary cards showing task counts by status (Pending, In Progress, Completed)
-- Implemented responsive table for todo listing with status and priority indicators
-- Users can now manage their todos directly from the dashboard
-- Added pagination support for better handling of large todo lists

-### Timestamp

-2025-04-17 19:11

 ---